How Much Homemade Food Should I Feed?

 How to Split Up Food Over Meals

-When I was a kid, we only fed our dogs once a day, so we would have given them their entire food at once.
+When I was a kid, we only fed our dogs once a day so that we would have given them their entire food at once.

 However, that seems to be less common now.
-I know for my little dogs, they get the “hunger barfs” if we don’t feed them several small meals a day, spread out.
+I know that my little dogs get the “hunger barfs” if we don’t feed them several small meals a day spread out.

 So if your dog needs one pound of food daily, and you typically feed multiple meals, make sure you split up that amount so that the TOTAL given in a day is one pound.